Binary relation: Difunctional

 In 1997 researchers found "utility of binary decomposition based on difunctional dependencies in database management."
 Furthermore, difunctional relations are fundamental in the study of bisimulations.

 In the context of homogeneous relations, a partial equivalence relation is difunctional.

 Ferrers type

 A strict order on a set is a homogeneous relation arising in order theory.

-In 1951 Jacques Riguet adopted the ordering of a partition of an integer, called a Ferrers diagram, to extend ordering to binary relations in general.
+In 1951 Jacques Riguet adopted the ordering of an integer partition, called a Ferrers diagram, to extend ordering to binary relations in general.

 The corresponding logical matrix of a general binary relation has rows which finish with a sequence of ones.
 Thus the dots of a Ferrer's diagram are changed to ones and aligned on the right in the matrix.